-Studies are now revealing sugar even has a part to play in Alzheimer’s disease too!
+Recent studies are revealing that sugar has a part to play in Alzheimer’s disease too.

 And so the list goes on and on.

 And then by the next morning, I would care a lot.
-In fact sometimes the next morning, I would feel a bit scared about how that sugar had got me in its grip and how my health (and waistline!) would probably begin to suffer.
-I would then resolve to not have any sugar that day, and, you know what?- this strong resolution could be repeated every morning for months.
-But I found myself in a ‘holding pattern’ of resolution, followed by a seemingly irresistible urge later that same day like it was the very first time, and it would happen every single day!
+In fact sometimes the next morning, I would feel a bit scared about how that sugar had got me in its grip and how my health (and waistline), would probably begin to suffer.
+I would then resolve to not have any sugar that day, and, you know what?- this strong resolution would be on repeat every morning for months.
+I was in a ‘holding pattern’ of determined resolution, followed by a seemingly irresistible urge later that same day, like it was the very first time, and it would happen- Every.
+Single.
+Day.

-Even if you’ve been a sugar girl (or boy!) for ever, don’t worry, there’s still so much you can do to get your body back on track and re-gain your youthful glow (and energy!).
-The best thing you can do for yourself and to protect your skin is to fire that sugar out your diet and out of your life!
+Even if you’ve been a sugar girl (or boy), for ever, don’t worry as there’s still so much you can do to get your body back on track and re-gain your youthful glow (and energy too).
+The best thing you can do for yourself and to protect your skin is to fire that sugar out your diet and out of your life, of course.
 Not just chocolate, and the kids lunchbox goodies, but sugary yoghurts, bread loaded with sugar and high sugar fruits too.
-Sugary drinks are probably the worst for you, as they are often empty calories.
+Sugary drinks are probably the worst for you, as they’re often empty calories.

-There are other, more positive steps you can take too…
+There are more positive steps you can take too…

 1. Eat lots of anti oxidants, as they actually protect your skin from damage (internal as well as external sun damage!)
 Such as nuts, green leafy veg, nut butters ( which are great for the vitamin E too), green tea, red peppers, blueberries and strawberries.
 Beetroot and anything rich in selenium such as prawns and brazil nuts.